HugoPhi/website/README.md

 # My Personal Website

-This website is writen in HTML + CSS + JS.
+This website is writen in HTML + CSS + JS from scratch.
 Deployed by [Vercel](https://vercel.com)

 ```cpp